suhrmann/volunteer_management_system/aut_docs/Documented_Failures.md

-There are a few tests which have been commented out currently to avoid Travis CI build failure:
+There are a few tests which have been commented out currently to avoid CI build failure:

 | File                         | App/Model         | Test name                                                           | Reason/Related issue                              |
 |:----------------------------:|:-----------------:|:-------------------------------------------------------------------:|:-------------------------------------------------:|